GrupoDiana/BRT-Documentation/docs/osc/overall.md

 `time`: indicates the duration of the recording in seconds.
 If time is -1 the recording will finish automatically when the source stops.

 #### Return

-BeRTA sends back to all subscribers messaves of stop and play for every source: `/source/stop <string source_id>`, `/source/play <string source_id>`.

-After the recording is finished, a message is sent back to the sender indicating it: `/playAndRecord <String filename> <boolean success>`.
+A return message is sent back to the sender `control/actionResult /playAndRecord <string filename> <boolean success> <string description>`.
 If the recording was successfully completed (either because it reached the given time or because a stop was recevied while recording), `success` will be true in the confirmation message.
 If the recording cannot be completed for any reason, this response message will set `success` to false.

+It sends an echo to all subscribers excepting the sender: `/playAndRecord <String filename> <String type> <float time>`

 #### Example

 BeRTA receives: `/playAndRecord c:/tmp/file.mat mat 10`

-Berta sends back to all subscribers:  `/source/stop source1`, `/source/stop source2`, `/source/stop source3`, `/source/play source1`, `/source/play source2`, `/source/play source3`.
+When the recording is finished (in this example after 10 seconds), BeRTA sends back to all subscribers: `control/actionResult /playAndRecord c:/tmp/file.mat true Recording completed.
+File saved : c:/tmp/file.mat` or `control/actionResult  /playAndRecord c:/tmp/file.mat false ERROR:Recording failed.
+File could not be created.`

-After 10 seconds, BeRTA sends back to the sender: `/playAndRecord c:/tmp/file.mat true`.
+BeRTA sends to all subscribiers but the sender: `/playAndRecord c:/tmp/file.mat mat 10`

 <!----------------------------------------------------------------------------------->